justin-f-perez/AIFinalProject/README.md

 <strong> analysis </strong>

-So basically, get 1 point for each winning combo that your play contributes to, but only if opponent isn't blocking Example boards ((2x2) board where N=2 to win)
+* So basically, get 1 point for each winning combo that your play contributes to, but only if opponent isn't blocking
+* Example boards ((2x2) board where N=2 to win)
-Gross Score (X): There are 3x winnable combos containing X's only position, so X gets 3 points.
+* Gross Score (X): There are 3x winnable combos containing X's only position, so X gets 3 points.
-Gross Score (O): O has no positions, and therefore gets 0 points. net_score('X'): 3
+* Gross Score (O): O has no positions, and therefore gets 0 points.
+* net_score('X'): 3
 ```
 X |
 -----
   |
 ```

-Gross Score: 2 for both players (1x winnable combo starting from (0,0); top-left to top-right is blocked for both players.
-Both players have 3 potentials combos, where 1 is blocked) net_score('X'): 0
+* Gross Score: 2 for both players (1x winnable combo starting from (0,0); top-left to top-right is blocked for both players.
+Both players have 3 potentials combos, where 1 is blocked)
+* net_score('X'): 0
-Suppose X is going next.
-X needs to decide which position to choose.
-Either position results in 'infinity' score (win).
-Both positions are equally good.
-The agent may break ties arbitrarily.
+* Suppose X is going next
+  * X needs to decide which position to choose
+  * Either position results in 'infinity' score (win)
+  * Both positions are equally good (agent could break ties arbitrarily)
 ```
 X | O
 -----